nwg-piotr/nwg-iso/README.md

 ## sway session on Nvidia GPU

 To be able to run sway on Nvidia GPU, you need to use the `--unsupported-gpu` flag.
+Since the 2023.11.09 ISO version the installer should do it for you, but I have no Nvidia in range and haven't yet tested it.
+So, just in case - the sway.desktop file should look as below:

 `# nano /usr/share/wayland-sessions/sway.desktop`